Luis Arraez Player Props: Marlins vs. Mariners

 Luis Arraez At The Plate

-- Arraez has an OPS of .916, fueled by an OBP of .440 to go with a slugging percentage of .476.
-All three of those stats rank first among Miami hitters this season.

-- Among the qualifying batters in MLB play, he ranks first in batting average, first in on-base percentage, and 37th in slugging.
+- Among qualifying hitters in baseball, he ranks first in batting average, first in on-base percentage, and 50th in slugging.

-- Arraez has driven in a run in 21 games this year (33.9%), including six games with more than one RBI (9.7%).
-He has also driven in three or more of his team's runs in one contest.
+- Arraez has driven home a run in 21 games this season (33.3%), including more than one RBI in 9.5% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.